 The Church of Saint Antonios was built in 1860 into a large three-aisled basilica.
 It is dedicated to the patron saint of Veria, Saint Antonios the Younger, and it is a great representative sample of the ecclesiastical architecture and art of the 19th century.

 It is a small church very visible because of its bright yellow colour.

 For lunch, I can recommend the Balcony restaurant in the scenic place of Veria.

 While in Veria I very much recommend taking a walk along the Tripotamos River and visiting a Traditional Jewish Quarter of Barbouta.It looks awesome with its cobblestone streets and imposing mansions.
 The quarter is located in Barbouta area, whose name comes from an old fountain.
 The Jewish Synagogue, with its rich interior decoration, was built in 1850; it’s the oldest in northern Greece and one of the oldest in Europe.

 Where to stay in Veria

 Distances: Thessaloniki-Veria 72 km.
 Thessaloniki –Vergina 70 km.
 Veria-Vergina 12 km.
-If you use public transport, a small distance between Veria and Vergina could be the most complicated to traverse so collect information in advance or, if stuck in Vergina, arrange a taxi back to Veria in the cafe next to the bus stop.Have you visited the Greece mainland?
-What are your favourite places there?
-Share your impressions in the comments section.
+If you use public transport, a small distance between Veria and Vergina could be the most complicated to traverse so collect information in advance or, if stuck in Vergina, arrange a taxi back to Veria in the cafe next to the bus stop.Have you visited Greece mainland?
+Thessaloniki is a great base from even more day trips to Greece mainland.